Italy's instability deepened by "pigsty" law

-ROME (Reuters) - So bad it is universally known as the “pigsty”, Italy’s electoral law is at the center of political instability that is stoking fears the euro zone’s third-largest economy could topple into a Greek-style debt crisis.
+ROME, Aug 22 (Reuters) - So bad it is universally known as the “pigsty”, Italy’s electoral law is at the centre of political instability that is stoking fears the euro zone’s third-largest economy could topple into a Greek-style debt crisis.

 Market jitters over whether Italy is heading for a default that would probably destroy the euro have been aggravated by uncertainty over what will happen when respected technocrat Prime Minister Mario Monti steps down for elections next spring.